Aplastic Anemia in Children

 Always check with your child's doctor for a diagnosis.

 How is aplastic anemia diagnosed in a child?

 Your child's healthcare provider will likely refer you to a hematologist, an expert

 in blood disorders.
 Along with a complete medical history and physical exam of your

 - Blood tests

 - Hemoglobin and hematocrit.
-It measures the amount of hemoglobin, the part of red blood cells that carry oxygen,
+This test measures the amount of hemoglobin, the part of red blood cells that carry

 - Complete blood count, or CBC.
 A complete blood count checks the red and white blood cells, blood clotting cells

 (platelets), and sometimes, young red blood cells (reticulocytes).
 It includes hemoglobin